Table of Contents

 Do You Need Surgery For a Torn ACL?

 The age of the patient is also a factor.
-For young athletes who still have many years of their career ahead of them, surgery may be recommended in order to prevent further damage down the road.
-Although this has been the common practice, growing evidence is showing that joint-centered knee exercise programs can return those with stable knees post-ACL injury back to previous levels of function.
+For young athletes who still have many years of their career ahead of them, surgery may be recommended to prevent further damage down the road.
+Although this has been the common practice, growing evidence is showing that joint-centered knee exercise programs can return those with stable knees post-ACL injury to previous levels of function.

 The diagnosis will be made by a doctor after doing a physical examination and reviewing imaging tests.
 However, the final decision about whether or not to proceed with ACL surgery will ultimately be up to the patient.